 WMS 421 Senior Seminar in Women and Gender Studies (A)Prerequisites: WMS 101, WMS 271 and WMS 360.

 Senior capstone course where, through engagement, activism and synthesis of acquired knowledge, establishes a theoretical foundation to inform future feminist practices in areas of work and or graduate study.
 The course draws on students’ discipline-specific interests as a critical lens into women and gender studies knowledge in its currency and diversity.
 The course seeks to build an intellectual forum in which students’ dialogue on a women and gender focused topic enacted into a meaningful capstone project which captures contemporary and emerging undergraduate feminist scholarship, action and production.
 3 Cr.

-WMS 422 Women's Education in the Developing World: Comparative Perspectives (A,I,W,Y)
+WMS 422 Women's Education in the Developing World: Comparative Perspectives (A,W,Y)

 This course looks at women's education in the developing world.
 It raises questions on social mobility, inequality, women's role in the economic and social development of the third world society.
 Recent research on the topic will be reviewed; case studies will be drawn from Africa, Asia, and Latin America.
 A comparative analysis approach will be used throughout this course.
+Crosslisted with: FCE 422.
 3 Cr.

 WMS 433 Psychology of Gender (A,W,Y)Cross-listed as PSH 433.
 Prerequisites: PSH 110 or PSH 112.